 Images – Group skiing and sailing holiday, before the days of kids!

-Of course many people nowadays get married after having children, however if you get the opportunity to leave the kids with grandparents, treat yourselves to a childfree minimoon!
+Of course many people get married after having children, however if you get the opportunity to leave the kids with grandparents, treat yourselves to a childfree minimoon!
 A minimoon is a short break away enjoyed shortly after becoming man and wife.
-A relaxing couple of days away is a great compromise if you cannot afford your dream honeymoon immediately after your wedding or the timing is not quite right and you want to go later in the year.
+A relaxing couple of days away is a great compromise if you cannot afford your dream honeymoon immediately after your wedding.
+Or the timing is not quite right and you want to go later in the year.

 Our wedding celebration took place over a three-day bank holiday, with most wedding guests staying at the venue for a couple of nights.
 (After planning it for nearly a year and spending a small fortune we wanted it to last as long as possible!)
-After saying our farewells to guests we hopped on the train to London and had a couple of days sightseeing before returning home to open wedding gifts and send our thank you notes!
+After saying our farewells to guests we hopped on the train to London and enjoyed a couple of days sightseeing before returning home to open wedding gifts!

 Image – Our minimoon in London